hiddenciphers/webdevblog/README.md

 2. **Blog Posts**: The main section of the blog is styled to have a maximum width of 800px, centered, and with padding.
 Each blog post appears as a card with a border, providing a neat and organized display.
 The JavaScript in main.js fetches the content of a specific blog post from the GitHub repository using the GitHub API.
 It then dynamically creates an article element with the post content and appends it to the main section.

+3. **Footer**: The footer is styled with the same dark background as the header and includes clickable icons linked to my various social media pages, such as Github, LinkedIn, X and Instagram.
+Additionally, there is a ProtonMail logo that serves as a mailto link, opening a new email to send directly to me.

-3. **Styles**: The styles.css file provides styling for the entire blog, including header, links, and the centered image.
+4. **Styles**: The styles.css file provides styling for the entire blog, including header, footer, links, and images.
 Each blog post is styled as a card for improved readability.
 It uses a responsive design to ensure a good user experience on various devices.

-## Footer

-The footer is styled with the same dark background as the header and includes clickable icons linked to my various social media pages, such as Github, LinkedIn, X and Instagram.
-Additionally, there is a ProtonMail logo that serves as a mailto link, opening a new email to send directly to me.

 ## Hosting and Deployment